 From porting Microsoft To Do tasks to Microsoft OneNote to creating or updating tasks in Microsoft To Do when a Microsoft 365 file is updated, Zapier brings more utility to Microsoft To Do when it’s used alongside other Microsoft apps.

 You can also use Zapier to build your own custom workflow between Microsoft apps, like Excel or Office 365.
 On these pages, you'll want to use the drop-down menus to select the trigger—the event that kicks off your workflow—and the action you want to have happen automatically, then click the blue button to connect the apps.

-Project management apps — like Trello, Asana, and Wrike — can be more powerful than you need from a to-do list tool.
+Project management apps—like Trello, Asana, and Notion— can be more powerful than you need from a to-do list tool.
 For this reason, you may find yourself using an app like Microsoft To Do separate from your team's project management tool to stay on top of your own tasks.

 Zapier can help you connect those tools and create a system that supports team-level and individual-level work.
 You can set up Zaps that let you turn your duties on team projects into tasks in Microsoft To Do to ensure your contributions to a team project never fall through the cracks.

 Communication is crucial for collaboration and team productivity.
 On its own, Microsoft To Do isn’t a very strong team communication and collaboration tool.
-However, you can use Zaps to integrate Microsoft To Do with a designated team communication platform like Slack.
+However, you can use Zaps to integrate Microsoft To Do with a designated team communication platform like Slack or Discord.

 Manage your schedule and calendar

 Although you can assign due dates and reminders to your tasks, Microsoft To Do isn’t the best tool for actually managing your schedule, at least not on its own.

 Instead of relying on Microsoft To Do to manage your schedule, let Zapier ensure your Microsoft To Do tasks are added to your calendar by automating with your preferred schedule management tool.